WebOrigami/docs/src/content/cli/builtins.md

 $ echo This is input from the shell | ori uppercase stdin THIS IS INPUT FROM THE SHELL
 ```

-<a name="stdout"></a>

-## stdout(obj)

-Writes the indicated object `obj` to the standard output stream.
-This `stdout` function is used by ori itself to write the evaluated result of an expression to the console.
-If you wish to override the standard `stdout` implementation to, say, default to JSON output instead of YAML, you can do so by defining your own function named `stdout` in the ori [config file](/cli/config.html).

 <a name="string"></a>